mahmoodsino/assessment-propwise/DECISIONS.md

 ### Tech Stack

 **Tailwind CSS 3.x**
 The assignment specifies Tailwind CSS 3.x.
 The project was initially scaffolded with Tailwind v4 and downgraded to v3 to meet requirements.
-A `postcss.config.mjs` file with ESM syntax is used since the project uses `"type": "module"`.
+A `postcss.config.js` file is used for PostCSS configuration.

 **Sonner for Toast**
 Used Sonner as recommended in the assignment.
 Default Sonner styling was fully replaced with a custom `ToastItem` component using `toast.custom()` to match the design system spec exactly — dark background for neutral/info/success, light red for errors.